ChrisHerrera90/CIS-controls-project/README.md

 - Owner as Admin
 - Operations Manager as Admin
 - Client Success Manager as User
-- Marketing Team as Admin
+- Marketing Team as Admin (single user)
-- Sales Team as Admin
+- Sales Team as Admin (single user)
 - Virtual assistant as User

 Right off the bat, there were simply too many accounts with full "Admin" privileges, many of which did not need such a deep level of permission and access to perform their job duties.
 Upon reviewing this information with the owner of the business, it was decided that the user permissions/role should be changed as follows: